ucgmsim/mera/wiki/Home.md

 the [Pymer4](https://github.com/ejolly/pymer4) package which uses the [rpy2](https://github.com/rpy2/rpy2) library to establish an interface between Python and R.

-R is an open source programming language that is often used for robust statistical analyses.
+R is an open source programming language that is often used for statistical analyses.
 The primary developer of R’s `lme4` package is a statistician called Douglas Bates who took great care to ensure that the `lme4` package is extremely statistically robust.
 As a consequence, `lme4` explicitly provides standard errors for fixed effects parameters like the “intercept” or overall bias, but does not provide standard errors for random effects.